 Highly formal and technically challenging work does not appear in The Independent Review.
 Heavily mathematical forms of exposition have become de rigueur in economics and increasingly in political science.
 Other fields, such as philosophy, have their own ways of excluding strangers from the conversation.
 Good arguments can be made for these expositional conventions.
-But whatever the merits of esoteric forms of communication in the various disciplines, my aims as editor dictate that the common language of this journal, as a rule, must be English.
-I reject the work of writers who cannot express their ideas clearly.
+But whatever the merits of esoteric forms of communication in the various disciplines, our aims as co-editors dictate that the common language of this journal, as a rule, must be English.
+We reject the work of writers who cannot express their ideas clearly.
 Those who write with vigor, wit, and flair will be received with open arms.

 Because The Independent Review eschews arcane or ponderous writing, it appeals to students as well as teachers, generalists as well as specialists, lay persons as well as professionals.
-Political economy embraces a great diversity of topics; The Independent Reviews audience is equally diverse.
+Political economy embraces a great diversity of topics; The Independent Review’s audience is equally diverse.
 Although political economy comprises fundamentally important issues, the analysis, interpretation, and evaluation of these issues need not be hard to swallow.
 When Paul Samuelson published his Foundations of Economic Analysis in 1947, he made his epigraph Willard Gibbs’s declaration that “mathematics is a language.”
-Fifty years later, we have good reason to insist that English is a language, too.
+Today we have good reason to insist that English is a language, too.

 Fortunately, for many purposes verbal expression is sufficient, and sometimes it is superior, as it accommodates a degree of nuance unachievable by alternative modes of expression.
 But certain types of analysis require more than words.
 Authors who make appropriate use of mathematical or statistical analysis, as opposed to just showing off, will find these pages accessible to them.
-For empirical articles, I give preference to expositions that display data or relations in an arresting visual manner.
+For empirical articles, we give preference to expositions that display data or relations in an arresting visual manner.
 Sometimes a numerical table is essential, and a well-constructed graph goes a long way.

 Although the style of exposition in The Independent Review is simpler than that in many professional journals, readers will find that the articles, features, and reviews represent scholarship of the highest caliber.
 The Independent Review is fortunate to have outstanding scholars serving as associate editors, contributing editors, and members of the board of advisors.
-In addition, excellent outside referees assist me in evaluating the papers submitted for publication, so first the authors and ultimately the readers receive the benefit of top-notch peer review.
+In addition, excellent outside referees assist us in evaluating the papers submitted for publication, so first the authors and ultimately the readers receive the benefit of top-notch peer review.

 Finally, something must be said about ideology.
 Political economy deals with issues that are infused with ideological presuppositions and implications: liberty, tyranny, democracy, collectivism, taxation, regulation, public policies of all sorts.
-For many journals, a papers ideological correctness is a sine qua non for acceptance.
-Even professional journals espousing positive or value-free analysis commonly fall short of their aspirations, as ideological assumptions creep unannounced into their pages.
+For many journals, a paper’s ideological correctness is a sine qua non for acceptance.
+Even professional journals espousing “positive” or “value-free” analysis commonly fall short of their aspirations, as ideologic al assumptions creep unannounced into their pages.

-In America during much of the twentieth century the ideology contained in works of political economyoften only between the linesincreasingly pulled the subject away from its moorings in the ideas of such classic figures as Montesquieu, Smith, Jefferson, Madison, and Tocqueville.
+In America during much of the twentieth century the ideology contained in works of political economy—often only between the lines—increasingly pulled the subject away from its moorings in the ideas of such classic figures as Montesquieu, Smith, Jefferson, Madison, and Tocqueville.
 More recently, however, political economists have begun to rediscover their lost heritage.
 Writers such as the Nobelists Friedrich Hayek and James Buchanan have inspired much important new research.
 Meanwhile, outside academia, developments such as the worldwide movement to privatize state enterprises and the abandonment of central planning in the socialist countries have given new urgency to the analysis of voluntary cooperation, free markets, and limited, constitutional government.
 The Independent Review provides an outlet for writers engaged in the development and extension of this classic tradition.
-However, I do not exclude papers written from alternative perspectives.
-Indeed, I hope to feature illuminating debates.
+However, we do not exclude papers written from alternative perspectives.
+Indeed, we hope to feature illuminating debates.
 In any event, many questions remain open; no one has all the answers.
 Normative as well as positive analyses will find a place here, and no attempt will be made to avoid the hard questions.
 On the contrary.